Escape from Tomorrow: Production

 After the location filming, production went back to soundstages for interiors.
 Some scenes were shot against a green screen background for second unit footage of other locations to be substituted, allowing the use of crane shots.
-With the photography done, Moore took the film to South Korea to edit to prevent Disney from finding out; he also refused to tell most of his close friends what he was doing.
+With the photography done, Moore took the film to South Korea to edit to prevent Disney from finding out.
+He did not tell most of his close friends what he was doing.
 Visual effects were done by the same company there that had done them for the 2006 South Korean monster film, The Host.

 The post-production tasks were as challenging as the production itself.
 Sound editors had to listen to the entire uncut tracks from the recorders taped to the actors' bodies in order to find the dialogue.
 Content proprietary to Disney, such as the lyrics to "It's a Small World" and footage from Soarin', was removed from the film to avoid copyright infringement.
 Composer Abel Korzeniowski contributed a light, airy score similar to those used in Hollywood's Golden Age.

 Sundance

 Moore submitted the film to the Sundance Film Festival, where many independent films seek distributors.
 He had little hope that it would be accepted due to the festival's corporate sponsors.
 But Trevor Groth, the festival's new director of programming, was "blown away" by Escape from Tomorrow, and accepted it for the festival's non-competitive "Next" category, for films that transcend the limitations of the low budgets common to most independent films.

-When the 2013 festival began in Park City, Utah, the secrecy about the movie continued.
+When the 2013 festival began in Park City, Utah, the secrecy about the film continued.
 The festival's website only identified the setting as a theme park.
 Nan Chalat-Noaker, critic for the Park Record, recalls that the festival and even the film's publicist were unwilling to share further details about the film, but strongly urged critics to see it.
 In her review, she declined to identify the setting of the film by name, although she dropped broad hints, out of fear it would alert Disney's lawyers.
 The premiere, on the festival's first night, was not fully attended; when word got out to the attendees, all the other shows were effectively sold out.